TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/Index.rst

 ..  literalinclude:: _Plugins/_tt_content_plugin.php
     :caption: EXT:my_extension/Configuration/TCA/Overrides/tt_content.php

-By using `'list-type'` as second parameter is is also possible to add the plugin as a list type.
+By using `'list_type'` as second parameter is is also possible to add the plugin as a list type.
 See :ref:`plugins-list_type`.

 **Plugins** are a specific type of content elements.
 Plugins use the CType='list'.